2020PB/police-brutality/all-locations.md

 ### Law enforcement officer fires tear gas at vehicle only to discover it's a police vehicle | June 4th

-In this video, an officer fires a tear gas cannister at a slow moving vehicle.
+In this video, an officer fires a tear gas canister at a slow moving vehicle.
 It appears that he was unaware the vehicle belonged to the police.

+tags: tear-gas, tear-gas-canister

 id: va-richmond-4